+- In step 4, if the UE receives PDU Session Modification Command that includes the Cause indicating the change of S-NSSAI of the PDU session is required, the UE changes the S-NSSAI of the corresponding PDU session to the selected S-NSSAI in the PDU Session Modification Command.

 - In step 4, if the UE receives PDU Session Modification Command that includes the Cause indicating the same DN and the S-NSSAI, the UE may decide to initiate the PDU Session Establishment procedure described in clause 4.3.2.2 of TS 23.502 [5], to the same DN with the new S-NSSAI the following differences:

 - In step 1 of clause 4.3.2.2.1, the new PDU Session ID is included as PDU Session ID in the NAS request message and the Old PDU Session ID which indicates the existing PDU Session to be released is also provided to AMF in the NAS request message.